zoran-horvat/price-calculator-kata/README.md

 **Definition of done:**
 Sample product: Title = “The Little Prince”, UPC=12345, price=$20.25.

+Case #1:
+Tax = 20%, discount = 15%
+Program prints price $21.26
-Tax = 20%, discount = 15% - Program displays $3.04 amount which was deduced
+Program displays $3.04 amount which was deduced

+Case #2:
-Tax = 20%, no discount - Program doesn't display any deduced amount
+Tax = 20%, no discount
+Program prints price $24.30
+Program doesn’t show any discounted amount.

 **4. UPC-DISCOUNT**
 There is a special discount assigned to a product with specified (configurable) UPC.